ahmadiehsan/personal_docs/docs/software/storages_and_data/_overview/glossary.md

 ## Declarative Query Language

 In a declarative query language, like SQL or relational algebra, you just specify the pattern of the data you want—what conditions the results must meet, and how you want the data to be transformed (e.g., sorted, grouped, and aggregated)—but not how to achieve that goal.
-It is up to the database system’s query optimizer to decide which indexes and which join methods to use, and in which order to execute various parts of the query.
+It is up to the database system's query optimizer to decide which indexes and which join methods to use, and in which order to execute various parts of the query.

 When SQL was defined, it followed the structure of the relational algebra fairly closely: